quorumcontrol/tupelo-docs/tutorials/notebook.md

 > createNotebook();
 ```

-This sequence of commands will first load our `index.js` file as if we'd typed
+This sequence of commands loads our `index.js` file as if we'd typed
-each line into the repl and then runs our `createNotebook()` function.
+each line into the repl and then runs the `createNotebook()` function.

-You should see a confirmation that we are saving our writeIdentivier with a PrivateKey
+You should see a confirmation that we are saving our writeIdentifier with a PrivateKey
 and a chainID in the console.
-As long as you do see those '.exit' the node repl session.
+As long as you see those, everything is on track and
+we can '.exit' the node repl session.

-There should be a .notebook-identifiers file with our key and chain ID in it.
+Back at the command line we can see a .notebook-identifiers file with our key and
+chain ID in it.

+If your repl session is not responding as expected you can look for differences between
+your index.js and this one [`index1_js` file](/tutorials/notebook/index1_js).

 --------------------

 ### Adding a note to our Notebook

-Now that we have a notebook its time to start writing our notes into it.
+Now that we have a notebook it is time to start writing our notes into it.

-Now lets start building our function for actually adding a note at that path in the
-Chaintree.
-We will want to start by creating an addNote function accepting an argument
+We start by creating an addNote function accepting an argument
-of the value of the new note to be added.
+of the value for the new note to be added.

 ```javascript
 async function addNote(note) {